roshanmaind/Friday/README.md

 # Friday
-Powered by Social media Health Analysis and Display Engine and IBM Watson, Friday gives you a
+Powered by Social media Health Analysis & Display Engine and IBM Watson, Friday understands your current state of mind,
-personalized playlist curated according to your current mood, music taste and views towards songs, artists
-or genres.
-Friday understands your state of mind, your taste in music and your interests in and views
+your overall taste in music and your interests and views about songs, artists or genres and gives you a specially curated,
-towards genres or the buzzing artists and songs and gauges what kind of music you might like to listen to
-by monitoring your social health and activities.

-Currently, Friday is limited to your Twitter account only but soon, Facebook accessibility will be added as well.
+personalized playlist of the best song she can find.
+Friday monitors and processes your activities on social media websites
+like Twitter and your interaction with the app itself to estimate what you would like the best.

-Your data is never sent to any external server and is always stored temporarily on your local device.
+For concerned potential users, your data is never sent to any external server.
+All of the data is always stored locally
+within your device.

 ## Requirements
 1. Debian based Linux OS
 2. Python3

 ## Installation & Use
 Run the python script "setup.py" and then to use the software, run Friday.py.

+## Future updates to come
+1. Facebook connectivity.
+2. Access to more frequently used social media services like DM.
+3. Support for Windows, Mac OS and other Linux distros.